 Elisabetta has renovated the bathroom this year, adopting do-it-yourself and low-cost solutions.
-She has renewed the style of the original bathroom by replacing the bathtub with a shower, the old sanitary ware and the furniture, covering the existing tiles without demolishing.
+She has renewed the style of the original bathroom by replacing the bathtub with a shower, buy best toilets on the market, the old sanitary ware and the furniture, covering the existing tiles without demolishing.
 He told me how he did it and how much he spent.
 Curious?

 How much does it cost to renovate the bathroom?
 A very difficult question, with different answers depending on what you want to achieve and even from the starting point: a very old bathroom with broken pipes?
 Or simply a bathroom that needs a restyling?
 Sometimes it is not necessary to intervene with a total renovation of the bathroom: it might be enough to renew the style of the bathroom with low cost ideas and DIY furniture.